Water-Melon/Melang/docs/lib/des.md

 Input:

-- data - string value and its length % 8 must be 0.
+- `data` - string value and its length % 8 must be 0.
-- key1, key2 - must be an integer value.
+- `key1`, `key2` - must be an integer value.
-- op - a string value to indicate function to encrypt or decrypt.
-It only has two values: *encode* and *decode*.
+- `op` - a string value to indicate function to encrypt or decrypt.
+It only has two values: `encode` and `decode`.

 Return value: